-Deadman Creek enters the Susitna River from the north at river mile 186.7, approximately 2.7 miles upstream of the proposed Watana dam site (Appendix Figure 5-B-6).
+Deadman Creek enters the Susitna River from the north at river mile 186.7 approximately 2.7 miles upstream of the proposed Watana dam site (Appendix Figure 5-B-6).
 It is the lowermost tributary habitat evaluation location in the proposed Watana impoundment area.
 The stream would be inundated upstream from the mouth for 2.7 miles.

-Because of a deep canyon and large waterfall in the vicinity of TRM 0.5, the stream was divided into an upper and lower study reach for sampling purposes.
-Only the lower 0.3 miles of stream below the canyon was sampled regularly during the 1982 open water field season.
+The stream was divided into an upper and lower reach for sampling purposes because of a deep canyon and large waterfall past the first half mile.
+Only the lower one half mile of stream below the canyon was sampled regularly during the open water field season.
 A one mile section immediately above the falls was sampled on two occasions before sampling was suspended because of limited success in catching fish in this whitewater reach.
-The reach of stream within the canyon, approximately one half mile in length, was not sampled due to its inaccessibility.
+The reach of stream within the canyon, approximately one half mile in length, was not sampled because it was inaccessible.

 Deadman Creek is a clearwater stream originating in an open tundra region just south of the Denali Highway.
-The stream flows south for approximately 40 miles from its source to its confluence with the Susitna River and has a total drainage basin area of 175 square miles.
-A large lake, Deadman Lake, is located approximately 16 miles upstream from the mouth.
-The drainage basin above Deadman Lake is drained by several smaller streams which converge to form the main channel of Deadman Creek.
-Below the outlet of the lake the stream habitat consists of long riffles, turbulent whitewater and occasional areas of deep, slow flowing, placid water with low stream gradients.
+The stream flows generally south for approximately 40 miles from its source to its confluence with the Susitna River and has a total drainage basin area of 147 square miles.
+A large lake, Deadman Lake, is located within the system approximately 16 miles upstream from the mouth.
+The reach of stream above the lake consists of several smaller drainages which converge to form the main channel of Deadman Creek.
+Below the lake the stream habitat consists of long riffles, turbulent whitewater and occasional areas of deep, slow flowing, placid water with low stream gradients.

-The reach of stream which would be inundated is confined mostly to a deep, narrow canyon and has a relatively steep gradient of 253 feet per mile.
-This reach is characterized by high streamflow velocities and turbulent whitewater areas resulting in few pools with little cover for fish.
-Channel widths vary from 75-100 feet with depths of 3-5 feet.
+The reach of stream which would be inundated is confined mostly to a deep, narrow canyon with a relatively steep gradient of 251 feet per mile.
+This area is characterized by high streamflow velocities and turbulent whitewater areas resulting in few pools with little cover for fish.
+Channel widths are between 75-100 feet with depths of 3-5 feet.
 Substrates consist mostly of large boulder and cobble.
-A large water-fall, which is presently a barrier to upstream fish migration, is located 0.6 miles upstream from the mouth.
+A large waterfall, which is presently a barrier to upstream fish migration, is located 0.6 miles upstream from the mouth.
 The proposed Watana impoundment would inundate the waterfall and allow fish migration between the upper areas of Deadman Creek, Deadman Lake, and the Susitna River.